Slamy/CDi_FMVTest/README.md

 ### Prerequisites

 Clone https://github.com/TwBurn/cdi-sdk by updating the git submodules and have it mounted as D: drive in winecfg.

+For stub loading this application on a CD-i using the serial port, [cdilink](https://www.cdiemu.org/?body=site/cdilink.htm) is required.

 ### Compiling